kevL/yata/ReadMe.txt

                                       importing assumes that the text on your clipboard contains valid 2da-row data)

-- Open clip editor : F11 (accesses the Windows Clipboard for viewing/editing -
-                          only clips in text format are available)
+- Open clipboard editor : F11 (accesses the Windows Clipboard for viewing/editing - only clips in text format are available)

 2da Ops